Greenbank Farm: Today

 According to the 2009 Master plan by the Port of Coupeville, Greenbank farm “is a special place that should be preserved for generations to come.”
 The farm represents the residents of Whidbey Island and their values “such as conservation and historic presentation”.
 The plan calls for the plan to move into the future as a model for community supported agriculture, and a gathering place to find a connection with the community.

 Tourism

-Greenbank farm host several activities for visitors.
-The farm has several trails running through and around the old fields and its large historic, “Whidbey 1904 Barn” is a venue for weddings, social gatherings and events.
+Greenbank Farm hosts several activities for visitors.
+The farm has several trails running through and around the open fields.
+The large historic, “Whidbey 1904 Barn” is a venue for weddings, social gatherings and events.
 The most notable events are the Tour de Whidbey, the Harvest Faire, and the Holiday Market.
 The farm also hosts several weddings and smaller events each year.
-The Shops at Greenbank Farm, independent tenants of the Port of Coupeville, feature Fire of the Heart Gallery, Greenbank Farm Wine Shop, Greenbank Cheese Shop, Lesedi Farms, and Whidbey Camano Land Trust.
+The Shops at Greenbank Farm, independent tenants of the Port of Coupeville, feature Old Spots Bistro, Fire of the Heart Gallery, Greenbank Farm Wine Shop, Greenbank Cheese Shop, Pup Stop, Island Antiques & Collectibles, and Whidbey Camano Land Trust.